 Bournemouth, Christchurch and Poole

 § This page gives an overview of the Bournemouth, Christchurch and Poole local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Bournemouth, Christchurch and Poole form a large coastal district on the south coast of Dorset.
 Bournemouth is a major resort with sandy beaches, gardens, and a lively pier, while Poole is famous for its natural harbour, Brownsea Island, and maritime activities.
 Christchurch adds historic charm with its priory and riverside setting.
 The coastline features cliffs, bays, and nature reserves, while the New Forest lies nearby.
 This combined district balances urban vibrancy with seaside and natural landscapes.